- What is Dragon’s Breath? What are liquid nitrogen puffs? Are they the same thing?

 - Pour the cereal in a large bowl.

 - While wearing protective gloves and eye wear, slowly and carefully pour the liquid nitrogen over the cereal so it is completely soaked in liquid nitrogen; wait for the liquid nitrogen to evaporate.

-- Use a toothpick to pick up the cereal and pop in your mouth.
+- Use a skewer to pick up the cereal and pop in your mouth.
 Gently chew and exhale to breathe like a dragon!